cristovomgirodo/Vectors-in-the-Plane-and-in-Space/README.md

 #### When developed the VectorModDev.py and VectorModule2Dim.py modules, almost all the functions developed was use the Vectorial Algebra in a list data structure to reduce the size of the functions.
 As the Python lists are well powerful the runvectors2dim.py and runtoolsvectors.py programs  will process any calculus using the inner functions of the previous modules. *The functions: vectornumber(), introduce(), instruction1(), instruction2() and ResultantVector()* are the only that *was not use* in the *list data structure*.

 The **runtoolsvectors.py and runvectors2dim.py programs** was developed to the programmers as also to teachers and  students of the higher education to  find speed answer when will solve the vectors problems.
-In **codes** of the **VectorModDev.py and VectorModule2Dim.py modules**, was do represent the **vertices points: P, Q, R and S** and the **vectors: A, B, and C** of the following manner:
+In **codes** of the **VectorModDev.py and VectorModule2Dim.py modules**, was do represent the **vertexes points: P, Q, R and S** and the **vectors: A, B, and C** of the following manner:

 ### Point P, Q, R, and S in the Plane: